 View More About The Black Church in Detroit

-American Black Journal continues their yearlong series on The Black Church in Detroit with an up-close look at the role of women in the Black Church.
+On the next American Black Journal, we’ll continue our yearlong series on The Black Church in Detroit with a look at Millennials and the Black Church.

 Read the full transcript here: